mrryanjohnston/Canvas-Fun/README.md

 ## Controlling the application

-Start and stop the application as a long running process, respectively:
+Start, stop, and restart the application as a long running process, respectively:

     npm start
     npm stop
+    npm restart

 Start the server as a short running process